BA PGDip MBACP

 Struggles with being a parent

-Face-to-face sessions are priced at £50 an hour and I offer a free no obligation introductory 30-minute session by phone or in person.
-I work in central York (Micklegate)
+Face-to-face sessions are priced at £60 an hour and I offer a free no obligation introductory 30-minute session by phone or in person.
+I work face to face in central York (Micklegate)